The Purl Stitch

 The Purl stitch is the same resulting stitch as the knit stitch, if you were to look at the knit stitch on the reverse side.

-Which style should you learn?
+Which style to learn?

 Continental Method